Pre-session working group for the thirty-fifth session

 15 May-2 June 2006

-List of issues and questions with regard to theconsideration of reports
+List of issues and questions with regard to the consideration of an initial and periodic report

-The pre-session working group examined the combined initial and second periodic report of Turkmenistan (CEDAW/C/TKM/1-2).
+The pre-session working group examined the combined initial and second periodic report of Malaysia (CEDAW/C/MYS/1-2).

 Articles 1 and 2